 Eldhraun lava field

-This is probably one of the best locations in Iceland to fly your drone in since you will come across charismatic landscapes, stunning waterfalls, astounding beaches, small villages, mighty mountains and much more.
-The Westfjords are regarded as far flung areas and only one in ten of the tourists are able to make their way to these hinterlands.
+This is probably one of the best locations to fly drones in Iceland since you will come across charismatic landscapes, stunning waterfalls, astounding beaches, small villages, mighty mountains, and much more.
+The Westfjords are regarded as far-flung areas and only one in ten of the tourists are able to make their way to these hinterlands.
 This feature renders this location ideal for flying a drone except for the fact that drone flying is not allowed at Dynjandi waterfall.
-Also, pilots need to take care of the wildlife residents of the area such as Latrabjarg bird cliffs since these birds seem to get troubled by the noise created by aircrafts especially when they are in the middle of mating season or planning about their nests or feeding their young ones.
+Also, pilots need to take care of the wildlife residents of the area such as Latrabjarg bird cliffs since these birds seem to get troubled by the noise created by aircraft especially when they are in the middle of mating season or planning about their nests or feeding their young ones.